K1rsN7/SubManager/README.md

         <pre><code>git clone https://github.com/yourusername/SubManager.git
 cd SubManager</code></pre>
     </li>
+    <li><strong>Install required Python libraries:</strong>
+	<p>Before running the script, you need to install the necessary Python libraries.
+You can do this using pip.
+Make sure you have Python and pip installed on your system.
+Then, run the following command:</p>
+	<pre><code>pip install requests beautifulsoup4 lxml</code></pre>
     <li><strong>Customize the file <code>main.py</code>:</strong>
         <p>Open the <code>main.py</code> file and change the following fields to your own:</p>
         <pre><code>USERNAME = 'YOUR_USERNAME'